IgniteUI/igniteui-docfx/jp/components/splitter.md

 #### Nested panes

-We can nest splitter components to create a more complex layout inside a splitter pane.
+You can nest splitter components to create a more complex layout inside a splitter pane.
 ```typescript
 public typeHorizontal = SplitterType.Horizontal;
 public typeVertical = SplitterType.Vertical;